creativescala/creative-scala/src/raw/pictures/color.md

 import doodle.backend.StandardInterpreter._
 ```

-In addition to layout, Doodle has some simple operators
-to add a splash of colour to our images.
-Try these out to see how they work:
+In addition to layout, Doodle has some simple operators to add a splash of colour to our images.
+Try these out the methods described in [@tbl:pictures:color] to see how they work.

 ---------------------------------------------------------------------------------------------
 Operator                Type    Description                 Example